ashfaque/ashfaque/README.md

 - 🌱 I’m currently learning **everything 😜**

-- 👨‍💻 All of my projects are available at [ashfaque.co.in](ashfaque.co.in)
+- 👨‍💻 All of my projects are available at [ashfaque.co.in][portfolio]

 - 💬 Ask me about **Python**

 <!-- - 📫 How to reach me **ashfaquealam1508@gmail.com** -->

-- 📄 Know about my experiences [https://ashfaquealamresume.netlify.app/](https://ashfaquealamresume.netlify.app/)
+- 📄 Know about my experiences [https://ashfaquealamresume.netlify.app/][resume]

 - ⚡ Fun fact **In my leisure time I love to learn Arabic.**